bro-n-bro/ibc-testbed/README.md

 This test basically does:

--   Send coins from and to Osmosis for all networks
+-   Send coins from and to Cosmos for all networks
 -   Relay (should work)
--   Wait for Lum <> Osmosis client to expire
+-   Wait for Cyber <> Cosmos client to expire
--   Send coins from and to Osmosis for all networks
+-   Send coins from and to Cosmos for all networks
--   Relay (should work except for Lum <> Osmosis)
+-   Relay (should work except for Cyber <> Cosmos)
--   Revive the client using gov proposal on Osmosis
+-   Revive the client using gov proposal on Cosmos
--   Send coins from and to Osmosis for all networks
+-   Send coins from and to Cosmos for all networks
 -   Relay (should work)
 -   Dump wallets for manual verification (debug / double check)